Feed on

 To begin at the beginning would be a story far too long for a blog post, but to begin at the end, well that’s something I can wrap my head around, because it’s as fresh as today’s bread, and all the stuff between then and now has caused me to take a lot of notes.
 So here’s what happened next…

 I moved and it started to rain.
 It rained so much that Summer barely had a chance to get here before the Fall.
 And in the torrents, the love of my life left for greener grass.
 Even coated in fresh paint, my new kitchen was too dark and depressing to feel good in.
 I ate by myself, and I cursed the rain.
 And then I decided that there was too much to be missed, rain be damned, and I ventured out into my new food world and instead of cooking, I met the people who cook.
 I visited restaurants and started asking questions.
-I was asked to be a judge for the IMG_3741State BBQ competition, and in so doing, met a wonderful group of very accomplished chefs and authors who opened more doors.
+I was asked to be a judge for the IMG_3741State BBQ competition, and in so doing, met a wonderful group of very accomplished chefs and restaurant owners who opened more doors.
 (Not to mention I learned that oysters and BBQ sauce don’t mix) I became the co-host of a radio show about food with a gal I had imagined would be a soul mate if only I could meet her.
 I ate fried olives and fluke ceviche with yuzu ver jus, pickled fresno chili, and sea beans and wondered where they had been all my life.
 Kitchens were bustling in my presence and tables were filling up.
 And Gal Foodie was getting her gazpacho back.

 And then a phone rang with the horror – a child had been killed in a terrible car accident, and my world screeched sideways all the way back to my beloved Mount Desert Island.
 The only thing I knew how to do to make it all better was to cook.
 And cook, and cook.
 Until everyone at least had a decent meal in their stomachs even if their hearts were bleeding out of their chests.
 It was that same child that I had fed in my old kitchen for so many years whom I had already said goodbye to a few months earlier.
 Goodbye to my island, the life I’d built, my sweetest love – No – this eclipsed any farewell I’d ever known.
 I kissed the tops of their heads and fed their souls but the child was gone, the kitchen was gone.
 No amount of food could fill that hole.
-With all the heartache encrusted strength I could muster, I headed once again from the old to the new, determined to find the recipe for moving on.
+With all the heartache-encrusted strength I could muster, I headed once again from the old to the new, determined to find the recipe for moving on.

 I made cheese for the challenge of it.
 I spent time on the Eastern Shore of Maryland and made crab cakes with the real thing and drank cheap beer at a place called Lucky’s Last Chance.
 A cookbook idea led to fairgrounds across the Northeast, where I consumed foods with names like the Craz-E-Burger.
 Despite the implied calorie count (who was counting?)
 IMG_4200there was a story there and so I grabbed for extra napkins and I kept eating.
 As a judge at the local chili festival, I met even more people who cooked, and people who published magazines about it.
 I learned how to make bean hole baked beans for 1,000 people, and roast an ox on a spit.
 I was recognized in public.
 And I finally started cooking in my new kitchen.